 Adultery is another fault-based reason for divorce.
 If a petition is filed on the grounds of adultery, the other spouse’s infidelity must be documented.
 These claims cannot be taken lightly, as the accused spouse may experience denial, shame, and anger.
 A petition can be filed if a spouse has been convicted of a felony, incarcerated for a year, and hasn’t been pardoned.
 Lastly, abandonment is a fault-based ground for divorce.
-To prevail, a petitioner and his or her Round Rock, Texas divorce attorney must show that the other spouse intentionally abandoned them and has not returned for one year.
+To prevail, a petitioner or divorce attorney must show that the other spouse intentionally abandoned them and has not returned for one year.

 Why Fault Matters